Subtle characteristic classes for $Spin$-torsors: Relations among subtle classes for -torsors

-We start by recalling that $Spin_n$-torsors over the point correspond to $n$-dimensional quadratic forms from $I^3$, where $I$ is the fundamental ideal in the Witt ring.
+We start by recalling that there exists a map from $Spin_n$-torsors over the point to $n$-dimensional quadratic forms from $I^3$ which is surjective and has trivial kernel, where $I$ is the fundamental ideal in the Witt ring.
 Moreover, we have the following commutative diagram